nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Granule bulk update tasks and statuses are available for 90 days.

 ### Refresh Granule Bulk Update Status

-Granule bulk update task statuses can be refreshed manually, provided the user has the appropriate permissions, with the following command.
+By default the bulk granule update jobs are checked for completion every 5 minutes.
+However granule bulk update task statuses can be refreshed manually, provided the user has the ingest-management permission, with the following command.

 ```
 curl -XPOST -i -H "Echo-Token: XXXX" %CMR-ENDPOINT%/granule-bulk-update/status